 There is a lack of knowledge and wisdom about trauma and how it impacts people and changes a person’s ability to relate to others and God.
 2020 has undoubtedly caused and resurfaced varying levels and types of traumas within our faith communities including church leaders.
 This conference of trauma-specialists, trauma-informed pastors, and insightful stories from childhood abuse survivors will help ministers become more aware and equipped, thus allowing the community of Christ to more relevantly contribute to the healing process of those seeking it.

-Optional remote viewing, designated space for social distancing, and sanitizer will be made available.
+Optional on-campus remote viewing, designated space for social distancing, and sanitizer will be made available.

 Questions?
 Call 360-217-9031

 What You'll Hear